 As a response to the attack on the Capitol Building, which resulted in five dead and at least three representatives with positive COVID cases, House leadership instituted some new rules, including mandatory face coverings and a metal detector outside the chamber doors.
 Most lawmakers agreed to the basic security measure even if it obstructed the usual flow of the U.S. Congress at work.

 But several Republican legislators objected to the metal detectors.
 “This is bullshit,” Illinois representative Rodney Davis told a Capitol Police officer manning the machine.
 Arkansas representative Steve Womack reportedly expanded on the idea to an officer who did not have a say in the policy: “You are creating a problem you do not understand the ramifications of.”
-As the night progressed, many more ignored the cops whose colleague was beaten to death by Trump supporters six days ago:
+As the night progressed, many more ignored the cops who had scores of colleagues injured by Trump supporters six days ago:

 There appear to be a few party lines forming among the Republicans who oppose the magnetometer.
 For Oklahoma representative Markwayne Mullin, it is his “constitutional right” to not go through a device that did not exist when the Constitution was written.
 Six days after a stunt vote she supported helped lead to the Capitol riot, Lauren Boebert said the heightened security is a “political stunt by Speaker Pelosi.”
 “We now live in Pelosi’s communist America!” tweeted Arizona representative Debbie Lesko, of a policy that many American high-schoolers have been subject to for decades.
 (Like in some of our nation’s high schools, the GOP’s refusal to stop representatives who want to bring guns inside the Capitol suggests the “good guys with guns” philosophy wins out in both settings.)